 NEW!
-"Worm Farm Manual: A Step-by-Step Guide to Raising Earthworms for Fun and Profit" - Digital Download.
+"Worm Farm Manual: A Step-by-Step Guide to Raising Earthworms for Fun and Profit" - Digital Download & Hardcopy.

 Caring for your earthworms

-As soon as you receive you worms, you should inspect them.
-We cannot be responsible after delivery of your worms.
+As soon as you receive you worms, you should inspect them right away.
+(Please read our shipping information and delivery guarantee carefully.)

 Protect Your Worms From the Elements

-They can live for several weeks the breathable cups, but protection from heat and freezing temperatures, proper moisture, and adequate oxygen are essential for the life of your worms.
+Worms can live for several weeks in the breathable cups, but protection from heat and freezing temperatures, proper moisture, and adequate oxygen are essential for the life of your worms.

 Transfer Your Worms A.S.A.P.